Pommersfelden: Coat of arms

 Pommersfelden’s arms might heraldically be described thus: Party per fess argent and gules, argent a pale azure, thereon an uppercase T argent and flanked by two embattled towers gules, gules a lion passant Or with two tails armed, langued and crowned azure on a mount of three.

 In 1999, municipal tax revenue, converted to euros, amounted to €990,000 of which business taxes amounted to €174,000.

 Economy

 Transport

 Through the municipal area runs the Strullendorf–Schlüsselfeld railway line, although nowadays only goods are transported on it to and from Schlüsselfeld.

 Culture and sightseeing

 Buildings

-In the south of the constituent community of Pommersfelden stands Schloss Weißenstein (castle), built by Lothar Franz von Schönborn between 1711 and 1716, which is nowadays in private family ownership.
-The Baroque castle houses an impressive stairway, an indoor garden grotto and a collection of paintings that is worth seeing.
+In the south of the constituent community of Pommersfelden stands Schloss Weißenstein (palace), built by Lothar Franz von Schönborn between 1711 and 1716, which is nowadays in private family ownership.
+The Baroque palace houses an impressive stairway, an indoor grotto and a collection of paintings that is worth seeing.

-In the middle of the constituent community of Pommersfelden are still found the remnants of an old castle with a moat, and in Sambach a Jesuit castle.
+In the middle of the constituent community of Pommersfelden are the remnants of an old castle with a moat, and in Sambach a Jesuit castle.
 Neither, however, is open to the public.
-Furthermore, the constituent communities of Limbach, Pommersfelden, Sambach and Steppach each have a church.
+Furthermore, the constituent communities of Limbach, Pommersfelden, Sambach, and Steppach each have a church.